kluete/adag/README.md

 # To do

+* install log functionality
+  * prevent cout chopping
 * how to wait for all results?
-* prevent cout chopping
-* need different actors?
-  * yes if different operations
 * build instruction will be pain in the ass?